Junlian County

 Ethnic townships in South Sichuan: Yibin and Luzhou.
 Light green -Yi.
 Blue - miao.

 Junlian County (筠连县 (筠連縣, Jūnlián Xiàn)) is a county of Sichuan Province, China.
 It is under the administration of Yibin city.
 At the end of 2019 it has a population of 450,176 of which 151,322 in the urban area.
-It is one of the most important coal mining areas of Sichuan.
+It is one of the most important coal mining areas of Sichuan.Junlian County is located along the route of the Southern Silk Road, an ancient trade network connecting southwestern China with South and Southeast Asia.

 Administrative divisions

 Junlian administers seven towns, two townships and three ethnic townships: